-It was peak lunch hour in Bangalore one spring afternoon, and at a cloud kitchen, or a commercial cooking space strictly made for delivery in one of the city’s residential districts, dozens of chefs and delivery workers were getting order after order cooked, packed, and out the door.
+It was peak lunch hour in Bengaluru one spring afternoon, and at a cloud kitchen, or a commercial cooking space strictly made for delivery in one of the city’s residential districts, dozens of chefs and delivery workers were getting order after order cooked, packed, and out the door.
 The scene was chaotic at first glance: delivery workers shuffling around with their insulated backpacks by the pickup counter, the sizzle of hot oil, orders for dishes like biryani and chana masala yelled across the cramped room.
 But the kitchen wasn’t like most others across India—it was semi-automated.

 The parathas were crisped and dropped on a plate by a flat bread maker.
 Falafels and fries placed in a motorized basket were automatically descended into perfect-temperature oil in a smart fryer, and an impinger oven pushed out hot pizzas.
 Once done, a quality control manager measured the food’s weight and temperature.
 The result: a perfectly packaged box of hot food made within 12 minutes of receiving the order.

 “It’s the only way a rider would be able to deliver the food within 30 minutes of it being ordered” to meet the company’s promised delivery time, said the ghost kitchen’s manager, who spoke with Rest of World anonymously due to a corporate NDA.
-His kitchen works machines made by Mukunda Foods, a Bangalore-based kitchen automation and robotics company.
+His kitchen works machines made by Mukunda Foods, a Bengaluru-based kitchen automation and robotics company.
 The manager said the kitchen processes upward of 200 orders a day.

 Unlike Western cuisine, which has long adopted kitchen mechanization with tools like automated pizza sauce dispensers or smart fryers, Indian food — with its complex flavors, varied ingredients, and multiple cooking steps — is associated with a culture and tradition that resists automation.
 But the steep growth in India’s food delivery industry has fueled the rise of the robo-chef.